cloudmesh-book/book-latex-2018/cloud-technologies/incomming/abstract-Redis.md

 Redis
 =====

-"Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
+``Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius